chandrameenamohan/server/src/clients/java/README.md

-# Example Java and Scala client Using Generated GRPC API
+# Example Java and Scala client Using Generated GRPC and HTTP API

 ## Prerequsites